worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 And in the workflow we recommend, you really want to avoid to ever store the private key in a file on your computer after you have saved it in a password manager.
-Instead, we recommend you to only download data using SurveyCTO Desktop (link to desktop) as you can copy your key from your password manager and paste it without having to save it in a file first.
+Instead, we recommend you to only download data using [SurveyCTO Desktop](https://docs.surveycto.com/desktop/) as you can copy your key from your password manager and paste it without having to save it in a file first.